ubco-W2022T1-cosc301/project-group07/data/raw/README.md

 - `raw` - raw data should go in this directory; you should add the original source file here.
 Always keep the original data file without editing.

-In this folder you can find the raw data that we will use for our analysis
+In this folder you can find the raw data that we will be the main source of our analysis